Wellington Park Management Trust

 Remote, sub-alpine and alpine areas

 A walk in the remote areas of Wellington Park is a deeply rewarding and memorable experience.
-You will find yourself in a wild place of spectacular, rugged landscapes, inhabited by remarkable variety of interesting vegetation and wildlife.
-Remote area track types vary, from fire trails to cross country routes with marker poles.
+You will find yourself in a wild place of spectacular, rugged landscapes, inhabited by a remarkable variety of interesting vegetation and wildlife.
+Remote area track types vary, from fire trails to cross country routes with and without marker poles.

 Hope for the best, but prepare for the worst.
 You will need moderate experience, fitness and knowledge.
 Consider all members of your party: